microsoft/nni/docs/en_US/NAS/retiarii/WriteTrainer.rst

 Customize A New Model Evaluator
 ===============================

 Model Evaluator is necessary to evaluate the performance of new explored models.
 A model evalutor usually includes training, validating and testing of a single model.
-We provide two ways for users to write a new model evaluator, which will be demonstrated below repectively.
+We provide two ways for users to write a new model evaluator, which will be demonstrated below respectively.

 With FunctionalEvaluator
 ------------------------